What is a Health Benefits Plan?

 Major medical plans use a model that covers more health situations.
 Obamacare, for example, will cover pre-existing conditions and preventative care while short-term health insurance will cover many conditions that occur after the effective date of your insurance plan.
 Major medical has higher dollar protection but often requires you to meet the plan deductible first.
 In 2017, the average deductible for an Obamacare bronze plan is over $6,000.*

-Health benefit insurance plans often include benefits such as telemedicine that may not be included within your existing major medical coverage.
+Health benefit insurance plans often include services such as telemedicine that may not be included within your existing major medical coverage.

-No. Health benefits insurance is designed to enhance your existing major medical insurance plan.
+No. Health benefits insurance is designed to supplement your existing major medical insurance plan.